Below are quick examples

 2. Using StringIO to Read CSV from String

-In order to read a CSV from a String into pandas DataFrame first you need to convert the string into StringIO. so import StringIO from the io library before use.
+To read a CSV from a String into pandas DataFrame first you need to convert the string into StringIO.
+So import StringIO from the io library before use.
 If you are using Python version 2 or earlier use from StringIO import StringIO.

 from io import StringIO